Volvo Ignition from Scratch

 See also: https://en.wikipedia.org/wiki/Flyback_diode

-Bottom line again is to install the Key saving Sw-Em Pushbutton Start Switch (highly recommended anyway!)...then all tricks and complicated provisions necessary for providing uninterrupted power to the Ignition Module become moot, simply fall away and become unnecessary!
+Bottom line again is to install the Key saving Sw-Em Pushbutton Start Switch (highly recommended anyway!)...then all tricks and complicated provisions necessary for providing uninterrupted power to the Ignition Module become moot, simply fall away and become totally UNNECESSARY!
 Easy!
 See also Tech Article: 123Ignition in a Volvo with Armored Cable.htm

 [Update: Diode was found to be a 1N4006, with a PIV rating of 800V, and it was confirmed failed OPEN.
 Without measuring the actual reverse Spike, to see what the diode is subjected to, I expect this is an adequate PIV rating which I doubt was exceeded by the Spike, so the diode failure was a random occurrence.